First County Bank (CT) Brings Back Rate-Leading 15-Month No Penalty CD

 • Interest – Compounded daily/credited monthly but cannot be withdrawn.

-• Maturing Funds – Cashier’s check to address on file or internal transfer to a checking/savings account.
+• Maturing Funds – Cashier’s check to address on file or internal transfer to a FCB checking/savings account.

 • Grace Period – 5 calendar days before automatic renewal.